Welcome

 link to scripts and manual (ZIP archive) at foot of page

 This page and the perl scripts described below are a work in progress.
-The scripts have been written, for my own use but are also to some extent a development in support of, and a spin-off from, a research project looking at basic harmonic structures in music: 'Modulating Oscillatory Systems' and 'Reflection' described in other pages on this website.
+The scripts have been written for my own use but are also to some extent a development in support of, and a spin-off from, a research project looking at basic harmonic structures in music: 'Modulating Oscillatory Systems' and 'Reflection' described in other pages on this website.

-The scripts are made available 'as is', without warranty or support (though with heavy commenting for programmers and this guide for the general user) and are of decidedly 'alpha' status and the work of an amateur.
+The scripts are made available 'as is', without warranty or support (though with heavy commenting for programmers and this guide for the general user), are of decidedly 'alpha' status and the work of an amateur.
 Though written for use with the MIDI output from the original Acorn/RISC OS version of the music editor Sibelius, the scripts should be usable with most standard MIDI files.
 There are also scripts dealing with numbers and sorting at the end of this page.

 The scripts depend on the powerful functions of the MIDI-perl modules (which require Perl 5.001 or above) written by Sean Burke - freely available from CPAN.
 Indeed, the above scripts do little more than press buttons (hopefully the right ones) in the right order; handing over the tricky work to the modules.
 I would like to record my thanks to Sean for making these modules available.